 9) REFEREE

-He supervises the bout, he is the first to enter the «mat».
+He supervises the bout, he is the first to enter the competition square.
 He should ask the side judges to inspect the protective equipment, order the salute and start the fighting with the world «fight».
 He stops the match with the word «stop» every time he thinks it necessary; he can give warnings, award penalties and disqualify the combatants.
 He signals throws with his uplifted arm.
-He signals immobilization with his horizontally outstretched arm while counting aloud up to 4 seconds standing close enough to fighters so they can hear; then he says «stop», asks the combatants to stand up and gives the «points».
+He signals immobilization with his horizontally outstretched arm while counting aloud up to 4 seconds standing close enough to fighters so they can hear; then he says «stop», asks the combatants to stand up and he assign the «points».
 The central referee can stop his count before 5 if he thinks there is a dangerous situation.
-He signals for the interruption of time to the jury table; he signals voluntary exits from the fighting area and he separates the fighters when they are seizing each other without attempting a throw at once.
-He stops the fighting if, after beginning a count for immobilization, there is a reverse, and in any case if after a throw the immobilization does not follow.
+He signals for the interruption of time to the jury table; he signals voluntary exits from the fighting area and he separates the fighters when they are seizing each other without attempting a throw .
+He stops the fighting if, after beginning a count for immobilization, there is a overturning, and in any case if after a throw the immobilization does not follow.
 He awards the win at the end of the match.

 10) JUDGE

 He evaluates techniques, control, combinations, the athletes’ endurance to award the score.
-He decides if immobilizations and projections signalled by the central referee are valid or not; he can give penalty points and he can ask for consultation with the central referee.
+He decides if immobilizations and projections signalled by the central referee are valid or not; he can consul referee for give penalty points and he can ask for consultation with the central referee.
 He inspects the fighting safety equipment on call of the central referee and fills out every part of the score sheet.

 At the and of each round each judge assigns a score which can be: